First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Determination of spin transfer

+The summation $(i)$ reflects how the function is minimised by fitting to all data.
+The fit has free parameters $b$ and $C^n_{x'}$ while $P_{\gamma,i}^{\odot}\cdot A_{y,i}$ are fixed and calculated on an event-by-event basis. $P_{y}$ is helicity independent and was taken from Ref~\cite{MBPy}.
+The extracted $C^{n}_{x'}$ is rather insensitive to the adopted value of $P_{y}$ giving maximum variation of 0.02.
+The constant $b$ is an observable-independent constant, which absorbs the normalization coefficient and detector acceptance, but whose contribution cancels in the likelihood extraction of $C^n_{x'}$ (derived from an asymmetry of yields between the two beam helicity states which are flipped regularly with a period of $\sim1s$.

+The fitting procedure used unbinned azimuthal scatter distributions to mitigate any bin-size dependent systematic effects.
+The variation of $C_{x'}$ with photon energy and neutron angle is assumed continuous and parameterised as a smooth function

 where $P^i_1$ are associated Legendre functions of the first order and $a_i$ are smooth energy dependent functions\footnote{In this particular case smooth functions were parameterised by equidistant(50~MeV apart) Gaussians with fixed 25~MeV $\sigma$ and arbitrary strength.
-We did not force functions to be in [-1,1] range to avoid boundary conditions artefacts, however with statistical and systematical uncertainty they all lie in this range.}.
+To avoid biases, the central values of Gaussians were randomised for each bootstrap cycle}.
 In our case we used $L_{max}=5$.
 The results are largely insensitive to this choice, so long as the function covers the full parameter space (as is the case here).
 If $L_{max}$ exceeds the degrees of freedom for the $C_{x'}$ description, the decomposition coefficients would become correlated, while $C_{x'}$ itself stays unchanged.
-In the bootstrap technique from our sample of $N$ events we randomly select $N$ events, allowing repetitions, and make a likelihood fit to extract $C_{x'}$ as a surface function $C_{x'}=f(\Theta,E_{\gamma})$.
-Multiple repetitions of the procedure provide the most likely $C_{x'}$ from the dataset along with its statistical and systematic errors.
+To ensure accurate calculation of the errors in extraction of $C_{x'}$, where there is potential for correlated errors, we employ a bootstrap technique~\cite{Ale}.
+From our sample of $N$ events we randomly select $N$ events, allowing repetitions, and make a likelihood fit to extract $C_{x'}$ as a surface function $C_{x'}=f(\Theta,E_{\gamma})$.
+Multiple repetitions of the procedure provide the most likely $C_{x'}$ along with determination of the associated statistical and systematic errors.